Natural Curiosity Webinars

 Integrating Inquiry and Indigenous Perspectives in Environmental & Sustainability Education (ESE)

 In collaboration with EECOM and the Environmental & Sustainability in Teacher Education (ESE-TE) National Network, Natural Curiosity is excited to launch a new online professional learning opportunity exclusively for preservice and first-year educators (teachers and early childhood educators).
-This national online course will allow participants to deepen their understanding and pedagogical knowledge and skills within environmental education.
-This course focuses on integrating inquiry-based learning and bringing an Indigenous lens to teaching.

 Newsletter